 In this work, we model a spatially varying uncertain input parameter as a random field $\{x(s), s \in D\}$ indexed over the computational domain D. We decompose this random field as where μ is the (deterministic) mean function and ε represents a stochastic term with zero mean.
-In the following, we assume the mean function to be zero, so that $x(s) = \epsilon(s)$, and we model the stochastic term as a Gaussian random field.
+In the following, we assume without loss of generality the mean function to be zero, so that $x(s) = \epsilon(s)$, and we model the stochastic term as a Gaussian random field.